-The author's fourth pamphlet, a music-themed collection published by Red Squirrel Press in 2018.
+The author's fourth pamphlet, a pop music-themed collection published by Red Squirrel Press in 2018.
+Shortlisted for the Callum MacDonald Memorial Award 2019 for an outstanding example of pamphlet poetry published during the previous year.

 A compilation album of truth and fantasy, stories and imaginings, wishes and hopes.
 A top twenty that charts a boy’s stumbling path through the pop, rock and more of the ’50s, ’60s and early ’70s.
 From Elvis to Ivan, from Dusty to Sandy, from Beatles to Incredibles, from Skiffle to Prog, no Stone is left unturned in this Genesis of a devotee.
 So, it’s time to get down and get with it as David Jacobs, John Peel, and even Roy Plomley, play the platters that mattered – once – in the life of a fan.